Campaign of the Month: October 2017

 Like St. Charles Avenue in Uptown, Esplanade Ridge is a long, prettified residential concourse with a “neutral ground” (a New Orleans colloquialism indicating a broad median strip) running down the middle and an oaken canopy to shade its lovely houses.
 The ridge itself is a strip of slightly higher ground running from Bayou St. John down to the French Quarter, and early settlers recognized the wisdom of erecting homes on the higher ground it offered as a means of protection against seasonal floods.
 The small district is home to the Fair Grounds Race Track, which hosts not only the city’s horse-racing season, but its annual Jazz & Heritage Festival as well.

-• A few Kindred have feeding rights in the parish, though it isn’t so popular as nightclub-filled ones like Marigny and the Quarter.
+A few further Kindred have feeding rights in the parish, though it isn’t so popular as nightclub-filled ones like Marigny and the Quarter.

 Fair Grinds Coffeehouse frequently touts itself on being New Orleans’ only coffeehouse to serve exclusively fair trade coffee, tea, and chocolate.
 Located just a few blocks from the fairgrounds, it’s often filled with jazz and indie festival goers, morning-after drunks, and hyper-conscious objectors to exploitation.
 Detractors think the clientele are pretentious hypocrites and full of themselves.
 The coffeehouse also grows its own vegetables by paying locals to do so in New Orleans.